 Explore self-employment as an option

-For assistance in exploring existing on-campus employment opportunities, the department chair and/or dean contacts the office of the Associate Provost for Faculty to make the referral and to provide basic information about the status of the search or faculty/senior-level administrator appointment.
-The office of the Associate Provost for Faculty assists the spouse/partner in making contact with Chris Rourick in Human Resources Services.
+For assistance in exploring existing on-campus non-faculty employment opportunities, the department chair and/or dean contacts the office of the Associate Provost for Faculty to make the referral and to provide basic information about the status of the search.
+The Associate Provost for Faculty assists the spouse/partner in making contact with an HR specialist in Human Resources Services.

-For assistance in exploring off-campus employment opportunities, the department chair and/or dean contacts the office of the Associate Provost for Faculty to make the referral and to provide basic information about the status of the search or faculty/senior-level administrator appointment.
-The office of the Associate Provost for Faculty assists the spouse/partner in making contact with our external partner, Terri Deems, of WorkLife Design, Inc. The cost of the program ($2,000) is split by the hiring unit and the Senior Vice President and Provost.
+For assistance in exploring off-campus employment opportunities, the department chair and/or dean contacts the office of the Associate Provost for Faculty to make the referral and to provide basic information about the status of the search.
+The Associate Provost for Faculty assists the spouse/partner in making contact with our external consultant, Terri Deems, of WorkLife Design, Inc., who will provide career coaching.
+The cost of the program ($2,000) is split by the hiring unit and the Senior Vice President and Provost.
+NOTE: WorkLife Design, Inc., offers career coaching and is not a placement agency.